kubernetes/contributor-site/content/en/events/2024/kcseu/location.md

 ### Contributor Social Location

-The Contributor [Social] will be held on the evening of Tuesday, 19th March, at a location to be determined.
+The Contributor [Social] will be held on the evening of Tuesday, 19th March, at La Serre, Paris, France.

 **Address**<br>